Buckinghamshire-Digital-Service/buckinghamshire-council/docs/index.md

 <!-- List here any external services this project uses.
 Preferably link to a separate documentation page for each. -->

 The jobs portal will work with Lumesse.

-See the README for details of what credentials are needed for deployments and local development.
+Please see the [recruitment site documentation](./recruitment_site.md) for details.

 ## Adding documentation